How to Write the UChicago Supplemental Essays 2020-2021

-You probably already know that admission into the University of Chicago, with its acceptance rate of only 5.9%, is far from guaranteed.
-But as you gear up to apply to the school, you might get further thrown off by the essays you have to write.
-Alongside the required classic “why UChicago” question, this highly selective school also presents you with some rather unusual prompts in the UChicago supplemental essays 2019-2020.
+You probably already know that admission into the University of Chicago, with its acceptance rate of only 7.9%, is far from guaranteed.
+But as you gear up to apply, you might get further thrown off by the essays you have to write.
+Alongside the required classic “why UChicago” question, this highly selective school also presents you with some rather unusual prompts in the UChicago supplemental essays 2020-2021.

-Your voice in your essay can be serious, you can let your creativity complete loose, or you can find an in-between take on any issue you’re writing about.
+The voice in your essay can be serious, you can let your creativity completely loose, or you can find an in-between take on any issue you’re writing about.
 According to Natalia, “UChicago admissions officers want to see how you connect ideas and get a front-row view into your critical thinking, intellectual curiosity and excitement for knowledge.”

-So without further ado, let’s go through all of the prompts - including each of the odd ones - for the UChicago supplemental essays 2019-2020, and ways you could dissect and answer them:
+So without further ado, let’s go through all of the prompts - including each of the odd ones - for the UChicago supplemental essays 2020-2021, and ways you should dissect and answer them:

 Question 1 (Required)